-So after finishing our office/guest bedroom mini-makeover (check that out here), I was all gun-ho to get going on another room in our house.
-Our kitchen has been screaming for attention since we bought the house, but we kept putting it off because it just seemed like too big of a project to tackle.
+Our tiny kitchen has been screaming for attention since we bought our house, but we kept putting it off because it just seemed like too big of a project to tackle.
 This room needs a major gut-and-reno job (and therefore some serious dough).
 However, as I stood in the middle of our kitchen looking around, I realized that there were a few things we could do to spruce it up without breaking the bank.

 I figured I could paint out the surround in white and it would probably make the whole place look a lot brighter and more modern.
 I knew the whites probably wouldn’t match exactly, but just kinda decided to go for it anyway.
 So I grabbed a can of semi-gloss white paint that I had sitting around and got to work.

 First thing was to give a very light sanding of the wood.
 Because this is a temporary solution until we can properly reno our kitchen, I wasn’t overly careful about sanding it perfectly – just rough enough so that the paint would stick.
-Then I tapped everything off with good old frog tape (ie. best painting tape ever).
+Then I tapped everything off with this painter’s tape.

 The wood was pretty dark, so the grain definitely showed through at first…

 But about 3 coats later, things were looking SO much better.

 Here’s where things took a little turn for the worse.
-I decided that it would probably be a good idea to put some varathane as a top coat, you know, for extra durability.
+I decided that it would probably be a good idea to put some varathane as a top coat for extra durability.
 So I grabbed the varathane I had used for this project (among others), and had heard that it was pretty good for not yellowing over time.
 However, after putting a coat on all the white, it took only a few days for it to dry and start looking super yellow and gunky.
 I neglected to take a picture of this cause I was pretty bummed, but here is how crazytown things were looking while the cabinets were drying: